 The names of the original Suevic rulers (e.g., Ariovistus) or sorceresses (e.g., Veleda) have Slavic explanations and many, in fact, sound Slavic.
-The Portuguese Suevi did have some Nordic names but others had some which were, at beast, ambiguous.
+The Portuguese Suevi did have some Nordic names but others had some which were either Slavic or, at worst, ambiguous.
 Take the name of the king Miro or Ariomirus.
 Are these Nordic names?
 Note that the -mir suffix is a common one not just among the Slavs but also Goths and in fact among other Indo-Europeans (see the monarchs of Baluchistan or the Pashto name of the highest mountains if the Hindu Kush – Terichmir (or Tirich Mir) where “mir” may mean “king” so is Ariomir an invader (“King of the Aryans”?) from the Hindu Kush?).

 We could ask other questions:

 IV.
-Why is it that German writers of the 19th-20th century insist on writing Suevi in the form Suebi?
+Why is it that German writers of the 19th-21th century insist on writing Suevi in the form Suebi?
 And why does Legii or Lougii always become Lugii?

 What was their reasoning for the “b”?
-Because it sounded more like ShwaBen?
+Because it sounded more like Schwaben?